-Various names: fireplace liner, furnace liner, boiler liner, water heater liner, stainless steel liner, chimney liner, aluminum liner, flue liner, chimney relining.
+Various names: Fireplace liner, furnace liner, boiler liner, water heater liner, stainless steel liner, chimney liner, aluminum liner, flue liner, chimney relining.

 Warranty: Lifetime on all stainless steel liners.
-Aluminum can be used in some cases (not recommended) and only come with a 10 year warranty.
+Aluminum can be used in some cases (not recommended) and only come with a 10-year warranty.
 Aluminum cannot be used in fireplaces.

 Furnace chimney liners: Furnace liners are impacted and damaged much in the same way that a fireplace clay tile liner is.
 There is, however, one huge factor that tends to cause more damage – and that is there is constantly corrosive gases from either a furnace, boiler or water heater being vented through it.
 We’re seeing more and more in modern times highly efficient appliances, which is both great for your bills and for the economy.
-There is an awful side effect to this though and I will explain.
+However, there is an awful side effect to this.
 Liners are sized according to the appliances that are first put in the homes, this sizing is according to the height of the chimney and the amount of BTUs (British Thermal Units) all the appliances venting from the home output.
 So now that we know the basics of how a liner size is gauged, we get to the problem – and that is, as furnaces, boilers and water heaters become more efficient, they put out less BTUs.
-The adverse affect of this is, gases will now start cooling at a quicker rate than previously.
+The adverse effect of this is, gases will now start cooling at a quicker rate than previously.
 So now you have corrosive gases cooling and condensation inside your clay tile liner.
 This will literally start eating the chimney from the inside out and is becoming the number one cause (if not already it) of chimney rebuilds.

 Our Windy Chimney technicians are exceptionally good at finding the tell-tale signs that you may be in need of a new furnace, boiler or water heater liner.
 Have us out for an inspection if you have had any of the units changed out or removed in recent years and we can let you know if your current liner is the proper size, if there is any damage to the interior of the liner or if you need a new liner.

-*Due to dimension changes, fireplace liners may require an exhausto fan.
+*Due to dimension changes, fireplace liners may require an Exhausto Fan.